chitranshk1301/My_starred_repos/README.md

 - [juminai/bspdots](https://github.com/juminai/bspdots) -
 - [education/GitHubGraduation-2022](https://github.com/education/GitHubGraduation-2022) - Join the GitHub Graduation Yearbook and "walk the stage" on June 11.
 - [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
+- [Syndrizzle/hotfiles](https://github.com/Syndrizzle/hotfiles) - 🏠 A collection of personal configuration files for various rices I have made.
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [github/copilot-docs](https://github.com/github/copilot-docs) - Documentation for GitHub Copilot